sger/laravel-paypal/README.md

 php artisan vendor:publish
 ```

-This will create a `config/paypal.php` file in your app which contains two type of connection 'sandbox' and 'live'.
+This will create a `config/paypal.php` file in your app which contains two types of connection 'sandbox' and 'live'.

 ## Usage